 If you’ve been reading my blog for a while, you may have noticed that I like my sandwiches big, overstuffed and messy, If the filling falls out while eating it, even better.
 However, this tuna or chicken salad is so pretty, it would make delightful, dainty tea sandwiches with the crusts cut off, too, but when it comes to this chicken (or tuna) salad, I’ll always choose the former, with lots of napkins.

 No need to pick up after me, I’ll get to it eventually.

 The GREATEST OVERLOADED CHICKEN SALAD

 You can also make it with chopped shrimp or cocktail shrimp for a shrimp salad!
-Oh, and don’t forget the holidays.
+OH, How Sweet IT IS (PSYCHO SWEET!)!
+AND, don’t forget the holidays!
 What better way to use up leftover turkey?
 Readers have it with ham, salmon, and even used it for macaroni, cabbage and potato salad!
 That’s how great and versatile this dressing is!